BBerickson/seq_snakemakes/ReadME.txt

 ## Usage Guide

-  open directory of experement type and follow instructions in the ReadMe to copy from github the setup script to the project directory on bodhi or alpine
+  Open directory of experement type and follow instructions in the ReadMe to copy from github the setup script to the project directory on bodhi or alpine
-  Run the setup script that will copy all needed files for experement type to the project directory Edit sample.yaml and if needed the matrix yaml
+  Run the setup script that will copy all needed files for experement type to the project directory Edit sample.yaml and if needed the matrix.yaml
   Run the snakemake script